jordaneremieff/djantic/docs/usage.md

 ## Exporting model data

-Model schemas support a `from_django` method that allows loading Django model instances for export using the generated schema.
+Model schemas support a `from_orm` method that allows loading Django model instances for export using the generated schema.
 This method is similar to Pydantic's builtin [from_orm](https://pydantic-docs.helpmanual.io/usage/models/#orm-mode-aka-arbitrary-class-instances), but very specific to Django's ORM.

 It is intended to provide support for all of Pydantic's [model export](https://pydantic-docs.helpmanual.io/usage/exporting_models/) methods.